The best things to do near our B&B in Eryri | Snowdonia, North Wales

 You can start both the PYG Track and Miners Track from here - they are the two hiking routes we usually recommend to our guests.

-Going up the first and down the second normally takes about 6 hours, to the top and back, walking at a moderate pace.
+Going up the PYG Track and down the Miners Track normally takes about 5-6 hours - to the top and back - walking at a moderate pace.

 IMPORTANT!

-You can also consider using the regular park and ride service from nearby Nant Peris or the Sherpa bus service from Betws-y-Coed.
+You can also consider using the regular park and ride service from nearby Nant Peris or the Sherpa bus service from Betws-y-Coed (neither need to be pre-booked!)

 Other trails to hike up such as the Llanberis Path, Watkin Path, Snowdon Ranger and Rhyd Ddu paths are just a bit further away from us.

-For more advice, information and tips on the different routes:
+For more advice, information and tips on the different routes visit our blog:

 Read our blog on the best walking routes up Yr Wyddfa (Snowdon) ⮕